GhostWording/PublicDocumentation/API/Sections/texts.md

 For example in French "I am clever" will be writen "Je suis intelligent" or "Je suis intelligente" depending if the sender is a man or a woman.

-Many English messages will have 4 translations in French and 4 translations in English, depending on the gendere of the sender and the recipient.
+Many English messages will have 4 translations in French and 4 translations in English, depending on the gender of the sender and the recipient.

 ## Sender gender